Ockenfuss/tipps/CommandLineTipps.md

 cat file #Concatenate concent of files and print to stdout.
-Often used to just print one file tac file #cat inverse head -1 file #show first lines tail -20 file #Use -f to have a live view more file #Display sequentially. less file #Similar to more.
+Often used to just print one file tac file #cat inverse head -1 file #show first lines tail -20 file #Use -f to have a live view. tail +20 to print line 20 and following. more file #Display sequentially. less file #Similar to more.
 Interactive view. diff file1 file2 #compare files line by line